-We have an audit committee consisting of Messrs.
+Immediately following the effectiveness of the registration statement of which this prospectus is a part, we will have an audit committee consisting of Messrs.
 Peters and von Blottnitz and Ms. Kerr, each of whom has been determined to satisfy the independence and financial literacy requirements under applicable SEC rules and regulations and the applicable NASDAQ listing standards.
-Mr. Peters serves as chair of our audit committee.
+Mr. Peters will serve as chair of our audit committee.
 Our board of directors has affirmatively determined that Mr. Peters is an "audit committee financial expert" within the meaning of Item 407(d) of Regulation S-K under the Securities Act.
-Our audit committee is responsible for, among other things:
+Upon the completion of this offering, our audit committee will be responsible for, among other things:

-- appointing, terminating, compensating and overseeing the work of any independent registered public accounting firm engaged to prepare or issue an audit report or other audit, review or attest services; - monitoring and evaluating the independent registered public accounting firm's qualifications, performance and independence on an ongoing basis; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements; - reviewing and discussing the adequacy and effectiveness of our auditing, accounting and financial reporting processes and systems of internal control that are followed by the independent registered public accounting firm, our internal audit function and our financial and senior management; - establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential, anonymous submission by our employees regarding questionable accounting or auditing matters; - investigating any matter within the scope of its duties brought to its attention and engaging independent counsel and other advisors as our audit committee deems necessary; - reviewing and approving related party transactions for potential conflict of interest situations on an ongoing basis; - reviewing and assessing the adequacy of its written charter on an annual basis; and - overseeing such other matters as are specifically delegated to our audit committee by our board of directors from time to time.
+- appointing, terminating, compensating and overseeing the work of any independent registered public accounting firm engaged to prepare or issue an audit report or other audit, review or attest services; - monitoring and evaluating the independent registered public accounting firm's qualifications, performance and independence on an ongoing basis; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements; - reviewing and discussing the adequacy and effectiveness of our auditing, accounting and financial reporting processes and systems of internal control that are followed by the independent registered public accounting firm, our internal audit function and our financial and senior management; - establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential, anonymous submission by our employees regarding questionable accounting or auditing matters; - investigating any matter within the scope of its duties brought to its attention and engaging independent counsel and other advisors as our audit committee deems necessary; - · reviewing and approving related party transactions for potential conflict of interest situations on an ongoing basis; - reviewing and assessing the adequacy of its written charter on an annual basis; and - overseeing such other matters as are specifically delegated to our audit committee by our board of directors from time to time.